Adolph Strauch: Biography

 Strauch was born August 30, 1822, in the town of Eckersdorf in Lower Silesia, which was then part of the Kingdom of Prussia.
 His father managed Schloss Eckersdorf, the estate of Count Anthony Alexander von Magnis, and Strauch grew up on the estate.
 Adolph attended the local high school, where he studied botany.

 In 1838, Count Magnis obtained an apprenticeship for the young Strauch at the Imperial Gardens at Schönbrunn Palace in Vienna, Austria.
 (Note: There were well-established apprenticeship and training programs in Europe for landscape gardeners at the time.
 None existed in the United States.)
 He studied landscaping and gardening under Prince Herman von Pückler-Muskau, The prince was highly regarded for his work on Muskau Park, the family estate in Upper Lusatia, and had published a well-regarded book on landscaping, Hints on Landscape Gardening.

 Formal gardens at Schönbrunn Palace about 1760.
 Strauch apprenticed here for six years.

 Schönbrunn Palace had formal, geometric gardens rivaling the gardens of Versailles.
 Pückler-Muskau, however, was much more interested in the Picturesque landscape theories of Sir Humphry Repton and John Nash.
 Strauch apprenticed under the prince for six years.

 At the prince's urging, Strauch left Vienna in January 1845 and traveled through Germany, The Netherlands, and Belgium, studying the landscaping of estates and gardens.
-He carried letters of reference from the prince, which gave allowed him to not only study landscape design but the gardening operations of these establishments.
+He carried letters of reference from the prince, which allowed him to not only study landscape design but the gardening operations of these establishments.
 He spent longer periods at large estates in Berlin, Hamburg, The Hague, and Amsterdam.
 At the beginning of 1846, Strauch spent three months working for Belgian horticulturist Louis van Houtte at his vast nursery near Ghent.

 Leaving Ghent, Strauch moved to Paris, France.
 He worked as a gardener there, and studied the great gardens of the city and surrounding area.
 Several times he visited Père Lachaise Cemetery, which at that time was one of the very few garden cemeteries in Europe.
 (Note: Strauch later said he found Père Lachaise inferior to garden cemeteries in the United States.)

 The French Revolution of 1848 broke out in February of that year, and soon much of Europe was engulfed in the Revolutions of 1848.
 A supporter of German unification and democracy, it was unsafe for Strauch to return to Germany, so he relocated to London, England, where he began working for the Royal Botanic Society at Regent's Park.

 When the Great Exhibition opened in Hyde Park on May 1, 1851, Strauch — who could speak German, English, French, Polish, and Czech — found work there as a guide for distinguished visitors.
 When wealthy Cincinnati dry goods merchant Robert Bonner Bowler visited the Great Exhibition, he had trouble gaining entry.
 Strauch spotted him and helped him win admittance.
 Grateful for Strauch's help and impressed with how polite he was, Bowler invited him to visit Cincinnati should he ever find himself in the United States.